๐Ÿ vdwulp.github.io

 uint8_t pin Arduino pin number this iButtonTag object should be linked to.

-When multiple iButtons are connected to the OneWire this function will return an invalid reading because of a checksum failure (return value -2) caused by colliding responses.
+When multiple iButtons are connected to the data line this function will return an invalid reading because of a checksum failure (return value -2) caused by colliding responses.
 If there is any possibility multiple iButtons are connected, use readCodes instead.

 Arguments